MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/productsearchqueryperformancereportcolumn.md

 ms.author: eur
 description: Defines the attributes and performance statistics columns that you can include in the ProductSearchQueryPerformanceReportRequest.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # ProductSearchQueryPerformanceReportColumn Value Set - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the attributes and performance statistics columns that you can include in the [ProductSearchQueryPerformanceReportRequest](../reporting-service/productsearchqueryperformancereportrequest.md).

 The report will include data only for search terms that resulted in a significant number of clicks in the last 30 days.